leogx9r/DiscordCrypt/README.md

 ### DiscordCrypt uses so much CPU, what gives?!

-Unless you're generating keys, **DiscordCrypt** shouldn't be CPU heavy.
-Discord itself can be annoying in that regard.
+Unless you're generating keys or performing encrypted file uploads, **DiscordCrypt** should not be CPU heavy.

+Discord itself can be annoying in that regard as it generally uses a large amount of processing power.

 If you believe it is causing issues, you may want to try increasing the `Encryption Scanning Frequency` in the plugin settings.